 Aside from Fallout 76’s new mechanics and format, something I actually found quite concerning in Howard’s presentation was the game’s inclusion of nuclear weapons the player may use.
 Fallout was first created in part to highlight how nuclear war is a truly reprehensible and indiscriminately devastating form of violence, and over time that message has become less and less plain.
-The pre-war United States, as well, has been depicted as an authoritarian police state, but the anti-nuclear, anti-authoritarian, pro-democracy stance, expressed both solemnly and with dark humor, appears to have lost steam.
+The pre-war United States, as well, has been depicted as an authoritarian police state, but the tradition of anti-nuclear, anti-authoritarian, pro-democracy sentiment in Fallout narratives, expressed both solemnly and with dark humor, appears to have lost steam.
 The new game mechanic treats nuclear warfare flippantly, which is ultimately antithetical to the very ethos of the Fallout franchise.

 That said, perhaps the game’s setting so soon after the war will provide an opportunity for the game to reflect and criticize this mechanic through narrative.
 This is the earliest Fallout setting so far, and the player will likely see a completely different wasteland than the one to which we are accustomed.
 That alone is enough to catch the attention of even disillusioned fans.
 Many of the drastic differences might threaten players’ loyalty, but that radical change is nothing short of intriguing, and full of potential.